+New England Aquarium.
 This aquarium challenges you to imagine life under and around the sea.
 Its glass-and-steel exterior is constructed to mimic fish scales and seals bark outside.
 Inside the main facility you'll see penguins, sea otters, sharks, and other exotic sea creatures—more than 30,000 animals, with 800 different species.

 In the semi-enclosed outdoor space of the New Balance Foundation Marine Mammal Center, visitors can enjoy

 The real show-stopper, though, is the four-story, 200,000-gallon ocean-reef tank, one of the largest of its kind in the world, which was renovated in 2013.
 Ramps winding around the tank lead to the top level and allow you to view the inhabitants from many vantage points.
 Up top, the new Yawkey Coral Reef Center features a seven-tank exhibit gallery that gives a close-up look at animals that might not be easily seen on the reef.
 Don't miss the five-times-a-day feedings; each lasts nearly an hour and takes divers 24 feet into the tank.